 What is service recovery?

-Freshchat as a brand pays a lot of attention to service recovery and also facilitates the same for its customers.
-Service recovery has made Freshchat a better brand.
-I decided to document my views for you to learn and appreciate the value of service recovery—a pillar for customer engagement and marketing.
+A lot of times, brands because they don’t prioritize service recovery as part of their customer service.
+Freshchat as a brand pays a lot of attention to service recovery and we advocate the same for our customers.
+I decided to document my views for you to learn and appreciate the value of service recovery—a pillar for customer engagement and customer service.